-Living north of San Antonio and commuting, I've noticed something has changed recently.
+Living north of San Antonio, Texas, while commuting, I've noticed something has changed recently.

 At first, I thought, "Why is the flow so slow today?"